-However, this spatial 3D visual interest can be focused on the design of the wall panel shape and the choice of wall panels coating colors above.
+However, this spatial 3D visual interest can be focused on the design of the wall panel shape and the choice of wall panel coating colors above.

 Rhythm is defined as recurrence, continuity, or organized movement.

-When you repeat color, shapes, pattern, texture, or complementary similar pieces through space, you create visual interest and rhythm.
+When you repeat color, shapes, patterns, textures, or complementary similar pieces through space, you create visual interest and rhythm.

 In interior design rhythm, there are five principles of rhythm.